Eye colds: Are they “pink eye” or something else?

 Since eye colds are a form of viral conjunctivitis, or pink eye, they have many of the same symptoms you’re probably already familiar with for pink eye.

-The white parts of your eyes can become pink to red in color, your eyes may sting, burn or itch, and your eyelids may be swollen.
-Eye colds also usually cause your eyes to be extra watery or teary, and you may even have some watery, whitish eye discharge.
+The most common symptom is when the white parts of your eyes become pink to red in color.
+Your eyes may also sting, burn or itch.
+And your eyelids may be swollen.
+Eye colds also usually cause teary or watery eyes, and you may even have some whitish eye discharge.

 If you’re experiencing these symptoms and have a cold or the flu, it’s likely that you have an eye cold caused by the same virus.